NovaTrail/Personal_GPT/README.md

 - **Prompt.txt:** Edit for different bot contexts.

 ## Usage
-The model may produce inaccurate, biased or other objectionable responses to user prompts.
-Always check information.\
+The model may produce inaccurate, biased or other objectionable responses to user prompts.\
+This repository's contents are provided “as is”, without warranty of any kind.\
-4-bit Model Quantization has been used to reduce the size of the Neural-network.
+4-bit model quantization has been used to reduce the size of the neural-network.
 This reduces the model's performance compared to the 'full size' model.

 ## License
 Open-sourced under MIT license.
-Refer to the LICENSE file.\
+Refer to the LICENSE file.
-This repository's contents are provided “as is”, without warranty of any kind.

 ## Acknowledgments

-- Zephyr-7B-β a fine-tuned version of mistralai/Mistral-7B-v0.1. -- *Lewis Tunstall Et al.* Oct 2023 (https://arxiv.org/abs/2310.16944).
+- Zephyr-7B-β a fine-tuned version of mistralai/Mistral-7B-v0.1. -- *Lewis Tunstall Et al. [Oct 2023]* (https://arxiv.org/abs/2310.16944).
 - Hugging Face for the Transformers library. https://huggingface.co/
 - Google Colab for openly available GPU resources.